Research and Development at Nogrid

 Our reseach is focused on computational multi-physics and multi-scale fluid dynamics.
 “Multi-physics” suggests that the flows are coupled with multi-phase, chemical reaction, electric/magnetic field, radiation, gravity or/and other physical phenomena.
 Very often "multi-scale" tasks have to be combined with “multi-physics” flow systems.
 This issue is critical because the computational efficiency is usually determined by the ratios of resolved length and time scales.

 We develop numerical methods and study complex scientific and engineering problems by numerical simulations.
-Our research focuses on fast, accurate, numerical stable algorithms for problems characterized with complex, multi-scale, multi-physics phenomena.
+Our research focus on fast, accurate, numerical stable algorithms for problems characterized with complex, multi-scale, multi-physics phenomena.

 “Multi-scale” means flow tasks with several separated dominant scales or with a large range of continuous scales.
 This multi-scale issue is critical because the computational efficiency is usually determined by the ratios of resolved length or time scales.
 So, in recent years, there has been a tremendous growth of activity on multiscale modeling and computation.
 In particular, the multiscale hybrid numerical methods are those that combine multiple models defined at fundamentally different length and time scales within the same overall spatial and temporal domain.
 Processes that span wide-ranging time and space scales are encountered in science and engineering in a vast number of fundamental and applied contexts:

-- coupled flow between air (low viscosity) and viscous liquids like glass, polymer, lava, etc. (high viscosity), where the fluids act on different time scales
+- coupled flow between air (low viscosity) and viscous liquids like glass, polymer, lava, etc. (high viscosity), where the fluids acts on different time scales

 - forming processes starting from 3D flow area ending in a 2D flow area or vice versa

-- modeling thin flexible membranes as flow boundary
+- modelling thin flexible membranes as flow boundary

 - efficient mixing of particles or powders in the food and pharmaceutical industries